39 The Descriptive Writer’s Toolbox

 Now let’s look at vivid imagery as a replacement for subjective words.
 Consider the following alternate description:

 We stood on the observation platform in Great Smoky Mountain National Park taking in the crisp evening air.
-The sun, a cooling fireball, settled into a notched valley as strands of purple clouds drew lines across the orange sky.
-The ridgelines before us, each one a darker layer of blue, measured the distance to the horizon as the dark fronds of the tree line marched in steady columns from north to south.
+The sun, a cooling fireball, settled into a valley’s notch as strands of purple clouds drew lines across the orange sky.
+The ridgelines before us, each one a deeper layer of blue, measured the distance to the horizon as the dark fronds of the tree line marched in steady columns from north to south.

 Now, compare this paragraph to the image above.
 Can you see how the description matches the image?
 Did the image in your mind at least somewhat align with the image being described?
 Hopefully!
 Here the writer used sensory details and spatial organization to convey the image observed with precision.
 Of course, it’s possible to overdo such efforts, but when handled well, descriptive writing becomes the unsung hero of the writer’s toolbox.